brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = 2.0.11 =
-* Fix: Advanced column - column radius does not apply properly old as well as new user.
+* Fix: Advanced Columns - Border radius does not apply properly to the column and inner-column elements.

 = 2.0.10 - FRIDAY, 2nd SEPTEMBER 2022 =
 * Fix: Responsive condition - Conflicting with plugin using REST API block preview.